MattiaBressanelli/import_dotbim/README.md

 # SketchUp import .bim
-A simple SketchUp Ruby extension to import the .bim file format
+A simple SketchUp Ruby extension to import the .bim file format (see https://dotbim.net/).

 # Installation instructions